ayechanst/speedrun-eth-guide/dex-guide.md

 > 💬💬 _More Hints:_ The `withdraw()` function lets a user take his Liquidity Provider Tokens out, withdrawing both ETH and $BAL tokens out at the correct ratio.
 The actual amount of ETH and tokens a liquidity provider withdraws could be higher than what they deposited because of the 0.3% fees collected from each trade.
 It also could be lower depending on the price fluctuations of $BAL to ETH and vice versa (from token swaps taking place using your AMM!).
 The 0.3% fee incentivizes third parties to provide liquidity, but they must be cautious of [Impermanent Loss (IL)](https://www.youtube.com/watch?v=8XJ1MSTEuU0&t=2s&ab_channel=Finematics).

+<details markdown='1'><summary>🦉 Guiding Questions</summary>

+Part 1: Getting Reservese 🏦
+1. How can we verify that user is withdrawing an `amount` of `liquidity` that they actually have?
+2. Just like the `deposit()` we need both assets.
+How much ETH does our DEX have?
+Remember this function is not payable, so we don't have to subtract anything.
+3. What is the value of `tokenReserve`?

+Part 2: Performing Calculations 🤖
+> We need to calculate how much of each asset our user is going withdraw, call them `ethWithdrawn` and `tokenAmount`.
+The equation is: amount * reserveOfDesiredUnits / totalLiquidity
+4. How do we get `ethWithdrawn`?
+5. How do we get `tokenOutput`?

+Part 3: Updating, Transferring, Emitting, and Returning 🎀
+6. The user is withdrawing, how do we represent this decrease in this individual's `liquidity`?
+7. The DEX also lost liquidity, how should we update `totalLiquidity`?
+8. How do pay the user the value of `ethWithdrawn`?
+9. How do we give them thier tokens?
+10. We have an event to emit, which one?
+11. Last, what are we returning?

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code </summary>

 ```